When are the deadlines to apply for this program?

 What are the accommodations like?
 Who will I be living with?

 You’ll live alongside British students in residence halls, where you’ll have a single room, kitchen facilities, and optional private bathrooms.
 All residence halls are co-ed.
-For meals, you’ll receive a food stipend to cook for yourself or visit cafés and diners around campus.
+For meals, students usually cook for themselves or visit cafés and diners around campus.
 Click here for more information!

 Are internships available?